Published

 One example of Responsible Innovation is the development of self-driving cars.
 Self-driving cars have the potential to revolutionise transportation.
 They could make our roads safer, reduce traffic congestion, and improve air quality.
 However, there are also concerns about the potential for self-driving cars to be hacked or used for malicious purposes.
 Responsible innovation can help to ensure that self-driving cars are developed and used in a safe and responsible way.

 The rapid pace of innovation in Asia is raising a number of ethical, social, and environmental concerns.
 Because of this, there is a growing movement for responsible innovation in Asia.
-A number of governments, businesses, and civil society organizations are working to develop and implement Responsible Innovation frameworks and initiatives.
+A number of governments, businesses, and civil society organisations are working to develop and implement Responsible Innovation frameworks and initiatives.
 For example, the Bank of Thailand has urged for the use of Responsible Innovation to reduce economic risk.
 In addition, some countries like Singapore have started to create guidelines and frameworks for Responsible Innovation, specifically in the context of AI.
 Though still in its early stages in Asia, it has the potential to play a major role in shaping the future of innovation in the region.
-By taking Responsible Innovation into account, innovators can help to ensure that new technologies are developed in a way that is beneficial to society and minimizes any potential risks.
+By taking Responsible Innovation into account, innovators can help to ensure that new technologies are developed in a way that is beneficial to society and minimises any potential risks.

 What is Responsible Innovation?